 Management determined gross margin based on past performance and its expectations for the future.
 The weighted average growth rates used are consistent with forecasts included in industry reports.
-Management has considered reasonably possible changes in the key assumptions used in the value-in-use calculations and has not identified any reasonably possible change that would cause a material impact in the carrying amount of the Group's cash generating unit.
+Management has considered reasonably possible changes in the key assumptions used in the value-in-use calculations and has not identified any reasonably possible change that would cause a material impact in the carrying amount of the Group's cash generating units or operating segment.